Latest Update: v2.2 of External Specifications

-On March 31, 2023, the French Directorate General of Public Finance (DGFP) released an updated version (v2.2) of the technical specifications for the e-invoicing and e-reporting system which will be implemented in France for B2B & B2C transactions starting July 2024.
+On March 31, 2023, France’s Public Finances General Directorate (DGFP) released an updated version (v2.2) of the technical specifications for the e-invoicing and e-reporting system that will be used in France for B2B and B2C transactions, starting in July 2024.

-Version 2.2 of the External Specifications expands upon previous versions and provides further details on how the new e-invoicing and e-reporting system will function in France.
+Version 2.2 of the External Specifications document expands on previous versions and provides more details on how the new e-invoicing and e-reporting system will function in France.

-Since 2017, suppliers issuing or receiving an invoice from a French public entity (business-to-government, B2G) have been mandated to do so electronically (e-invoicing) via the Chorus Pro platform.
+Since 2017, businesses issuing an invoice to or receiving an invoice from a French public entity (business-to-government, or B2G) have been required to do so electronically (e-invoicing) via the Chorus Pro platform.

-In 2021, the French government (Order no. 2021-1190) extended the requirement for issuing and receiving electronic invoices (e-invoicing) to all domestic B2B transactions (i.e., between two entities subject to VAT in France).
+In 2021, the French government extended this e-invoicing requirement (with Ordinance no. 2021-1190) to all domestic B2B transactions (that is, transactions between two entities subject to VAT in France).

 Both e-invoicing (domestic B2B) and e-reporting (non-domestic B2B and B2C) requirements will follow the same adoption timeline: